zonemaster/zonemaster/docs/specifications/tests/Nameserver-TP/nameserver11.md

 ## Test procedure

+In this section and unless otherwise specified below, the term "[DNS Query]" follows the specification for DNS queries as specified in [DNS Query and Response Defaults].
+The handling of the DNS responses on the DNS queries follow, unless otherwise specified below, what is specified for [DNS Response] in the same specification.

+1. Create the following empty sets:
+   1. Name server IP address ("Unknown Option Code")

-1. Create a SOA query for the *Child Zone* with an OPT record with EDNS OPTION-CODE set to anything other than it is already assigned as in the [IANA-DNSSYSTEM-PARAMETERS] and no other EDNS options or flags.
+2. Create an SOA query for the *Child Zone* with an OPT record with EDNS OPTION-CODE set to anything other than it is already assigned as in the [IANA-DNSSYSTEM-PARAMETERS] and no other EDNS options or flags.

-2. Obtain the set of name server IP addresses using [Method4] and [Method5] ("Name Server IP").
+3. Obtain the set of name server IP addresses using [Method4] and [Method5] ("Name Server IP").

-3. For each name server in *Name Server IP* do:
+4. For each name server in *Name Server IP* do:

    1. Send the SOA query to the name server and collect the response.
    2. If there is no DNS response, then go to next name server.
-   3. Else, if the DNS response has the RCODE "FORMERR", then go to next name server.
+   3. Else, if the DNS response has the RCODE "FORMERR" ([IANA RCODE List]), then go to next name server.
-   4. Else, if there is an "OPTION-CODE" present in the response, then output *[UNKNOWN_OPTION_CODE]* and go to next name server.
+   4. Else, if there is an "OPTION-CODE" present in the response, then add name server IP to the "Unknown Option Code" set and go to next name server.
    5. Else, if the DNS response meet the following four criteria, then go to next name server (no error):
       1. The SOA is obtained as response in the ANSWER section.
-      2. If the DNS response has the RCODE "NOERROR".
+      2. If the DNS response has the RCODE "NOERROR" ([IANA RCODE List]).
       3. The pseudo-section response has an OPT record with version set to 0.
       4. There is no "OPTION-CODE" present in the response.
-   6. Else, go to next name server.

 ## Outcome(s)